 - Required Readings + Resources

 - Tutorial Session

 - In this session, we will focus on gender and how it relates to and shapes issues of inequity in the food system.

 - In tutorial rooms, your TA will review your proposal and give you feedback to make revisions.

-- In the second hour, we will have a brief (20 minute) lecture on issues of gender as it relates to and shapes food insecurity and inequity in the food system.
+- In the first hour we will have a lecture on issues of gender as it relates to and shapes food insecurity and inequity in the food system.
 In the following 30 minutes, we will work on the second part of your proposal, the Project Measurement Plan.

 - In tutorial, you will have time to work on your project proposal directly.

 After completing this lesson, you should be able to:

 - Articulate the ways in which gender issues relate to food justice and community food security

 - Identify project indicators that relate to your project outcomes

 - Articulate your data sources and collection methods associated with each indicator

 - Gender and food justice